ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 However, the SIEM still needs to accept logs and sort them into proper streams, called log sources in QRadar.
 Let's switch our perspective to the one of the security analyst.
 We get a call that there is something weird in the firewall and that logs are already sent into our direction.
 Log out of controller and log back in as the user `analyst`.
 Again, check out the **Templates**: again we have a different list of automation templates at our hand.
 We can only see and use those which are relevant to our job.
 Let's accept the firewall logs into our SIEM: Execute the job template **Accept firewall logs in QRadar**.

 After a few seconds the playbook run through, and the new security configuration is done.
 In contrast to the previous exercise, none of these steps required the operator or the analyst to access the command line, write playbooks or even install roles or collections.
-The playbooks were pre-approved and in fact accessed from within a Git repository. controller took care of the execution and the downloads of any role or collections.
+The playbooks were pre-approved and in fact accessed from within a Git repository.
+Automation controller took care of the execution and the downloads of any role or collections.
 This substantially simplifies automation operations.

 If you click on **Jobs** on the right side you will also see that you can always access the previously run jobs.
 This enables the teams to better track what was executed when, and what where the results.
 This enables transparency and clear understanding of the automation that was run.